aakashvishu120/devTinderFrontend/README.md

 - build the user card on feed
 - Edit Profile Feature
 - Show Toast Message on update Profile
-- See all my connection Request
+- New Page  - See all my connection Request
+- New Page - See all my requests
--
+- Feature -Accept/Reject connection Request